qtlHD/qtlHD/doc/hmm.md

 genotype at each position along the genome, given the observed marker genotypes.

-In the actual QTL analysis, we just deal with these probabilities for the true genotypes; the observed marker data provide no further information.
+In the actual QTL analysis, such as scanone, we just deal with these probabilities for the true genotypes; the observed marker data provide no further information.

 For a given type of cross, there is some fixed set of true genotypes, and then another set of possible observed marker genotypes.
 The